AriFordsham/GHCWiki/more-depth.md

 - Past or present efforts in formal verification of GHC components

-- Details of the GHC-as-a-library API, and how to use it. -- Norman Ramsey, Andy Gill, Geoff Washburn, Jeffery Zhang, Kathleen Fisher
+- Details of the GHC-as-a-library API, and how to use it. -- Norman Ramsey, Andy Gill, Geoff Washburn, Jeffery Zhang, Kathleen Fisher, Ravi Nanavati

 >
 > Related: compiling multiple modules: `--make` and all that